 Smoke from the car’s exhaust speaks a lot about the present status of the vehicle.
-Things may seem to be running fine but black smoke from exhaust clearly indicates poor health of engine.
+Things may seem to be running fine but black smoke from exhaust clearly indicates poor health of the engine.

 6 Most Common Causes Of Black Smoke From Exhaust

-1. Clogged Air Filters
+1. Clogged air filters

 With dust blocking the air filter, there are chances that sufficient air amount is not reaching the cylinder.
 As a result, more fuel is being burnt.
 And, ultimately this causes black smoke from exhaust irrespective of the fact that the fuel injectors are working properly.